 Are you marketing online?
 Almost 75 percent of North American residents are online.
-Paid search, like Google AdWords, is the quickest and easiest way to reach out to them, and if done properly, it can be inexpensive.
+Paid search, like Google AdWords or Facebook ads, is the quickest and easiest way to reach out to them, and if done properly, it can be inexpensive.
 Best of all, online data can transfer to offline projects as well.
 Check out WordStream’s Five Online Marketing Tips.

 Step 8: Check Your Current Processes